 The AMEN exhibition was sponsored by SODIC, a real estate development firm in Egypt.
 Program partners included the British Council, Syra Arts and United Religions Initiative (URI).

 The Rt.
 Rev. Paul-Gordon Chandler

 An author, social entrepreneur, U.S Episcopal bishop, and art curator, the Rt.
-Rev. Paul-Gordon Chandler has lived and worked extensively throughout the Middle East and North Africa in leadership roles within faith-based publishing, relief and development agencies and The Episcopal Church.
+Rev. Paul-Gordon Chandler has lived and worked extensively throughout the Middle East and North Africa.
 He has curated exhibitions in such places at St. Paul’s Cathedral, Egypt’s Museum of Modern Art, Washington D.C.’s National Cathedral, and the Cathedral of St. John the Divine in New York City.